-An Enchanting Travels experience can connect you closely to ancient tribal traditions, which are often steeped in fascinating mythology.
+An Enchanting Travels experience can connect you closely to ancient tribal beliefs and traditions, which are often steeped in fascinating mythology.
 We highlight some of our favorite stories from around the globe.

 Throughout Bolivia’s cities and villages you will find that the people are proud of their traditions and strongly held beliefs.

 Traditional dress is still very much in use and many actively worship Pachamama (Mother Earth), the goddess of the Andes, who was also an integral part of the Inca ethnic group of Peru.